 What Is Supply Chain Management?

-From creation to manufacturing and development to distribution and actual delivery, supply chain managers need to make decisions which ensure quality and efficiency in both timeliness and financials.
+From creation to manufacturing and development to distribution and actual delivery, supply chain managers need to make decisions that ensure quality and efficiency in timeliness, financials and, increasingly, environmental, social and governance (ESG) factors.
 The Council of Supply Chain Management Professionals offers this definition of the concept:

-Although the logistics involved in supply chain management, especially in the large, global context, are immensely complex, the concept itself is quite straightforward.
-The Supply-Chain Council defines it simply as the “effort involved in producing and delivering a final product from the supplier’s supplier to the customer’s customer.”
+Although the logistics involved in supply chain management, especially in the global context, are immensely complex, the concept is quite straightforward.
+Broadly, it consists of every step from producing to delivering a product, from design and supply origin through the end consumer.

 What Are the Benefits of an MBA in Supply Chain Logistics Management?

-Increasingly, business professionals interested in earning an MBA are looking toward specialized programs — those which offer both a generalized understanding of business management as well as an in-depth focus on one specialization.
-Completing such programs offers those professionals a unique edge in the competitive business administration job market.
+Increasingly, business professionals interested in earning an MBA are looking toward specialized programs that offer a generalized understanding of business management and an in-depth focus on one specialization.
+Completing such programs gives those professionals a unique edge in the competitive business administration job market.

 Because the logistics of supply chain management is an essential part of growing a business and securing a business’s competitive advantage in its market, this MBA specialization can be particularly alluring to those who wish to ascend to higher levels of logistical management within their current company or pursue positions at others.